I created this recipe for gluten free pecan cookies for Nature’s Path. The recipe is not only gluten free but dairy free too.

 When I say treats, I don’t just mean of the sweet variety.

 No, along with being challenged to create sweet and savoury recipes using their cereals, I was also challenged to ensure that they were vegetarian and egg-free!

 Some of the recipes will be hosted on my site because they are not egg-free (don’t ask!).

 Those that are gluten-free, egg-free and vegetarian will be over on the Nature’s Path website and sent out in their monthly newsletter.

-With no further ado let me introduce you to these divine maple & pecan cookies.
+With no further ado let me introduce you to these divine gluten free pecan cookies.

 They are made with Nature’s Path Maple Sunrise and maple flavour Hot and Steamy oats for a truly delicious, but not too sweet, treat.

 Gluten Free Pecan Cookies